zhuoxingzhang/key-interview/README.md

 The folder `Artifact/llm_hockey` contains the LLM interview outputs for this experiment.

-## RQ4 — Scalability with Prime-Attribute Filtering (Real-World Datasets without Ground Truth)
+## RQ4 — Scalability with Prime Filtering (Real-World Datasets without Ground Truth)

-Evaluate how well prime-attribute filtering allows LLM-based interviews to scale to larger real-world datasets where the original interview process would be prohibitively expensive and no ground truth is available.
+Evaluate how well prime filtering allows LLM-based interviews to scale to larger real-world datasets where the original interview process would be prohibitively expensive and no ground truth is available.

 Table V reports, for each dataset and model (DS / Qwen), the number of generated interview questions (#Q) and runtime (minutes) for **all predicted prime-attribute budgets |P| = 1, …, 5** under each of the four traversal strategies (TD, TB, BD, BB).
 Since no ground truth is available for these tables, precision and recall are not reported.
 The **orange-highlighted row** in each model block marks the value of |P| actually predicted by the LLM — i.e., the operating point used in practice.
 The LLM-predicted |P| values are summarised below (DS and Qwen agree for all datasets):